 It looks like a logical approach.
 But how are you handling load balancing, routing, and orchestrating these composed applications?

 The Docker command-line interface (CLI) meets the needs of managing one container on one host, but it falls short when it comes to managing multiple containers deployed on multiple hosts for more complex distributed applications.
-In most cases, you need a management platform that will automatically start containers, suspend them, or shut them down when needed, and ideally also control how they access resources like the network and data storage.
+In most cases, you need a management platform that will automatically start containers, scale out containers with multiple instances per image, suspend them, or shut them down when needed, and ideally also control how they access resources like the network and data storage.

-From an architecture and development point of view, if you are building large, enterprise, microservices-based, applications, it is important to understand the following platforms and products that support advanced scenarios:
+From an architecture and development point of view, if you're building large, enterprise, microservices-based, applications, it's important to understand the following platforms and products that support advanced scenarios:

-Clusters and orchestrators When you need to scale-out applications across many Docker hosts, such as with a large microservices-based application, it is critical to be able to manage all of those hosts as a single cluster by abstracting the complexity of the underlying platform.
-That is what the container clusters and orchestrators provide.
-Examples of orchestrators are Docker Swarm, Mesosphere DC/OS, Kubernetes (the first three available through Azure Container Service), and Azure Service Fabric.
+Clusters and orchestrators.
+When you need to scale out applications across many Docker hosts, such as with a large microservices-based application, it's critical to be able to manage all of those hosts as a single cluster by abstracting the complexity of the underlying platform.
+That's what the container clusters and orchestrators provide.
+Examples of orchestrators are Azure Service Fabric and Kubernetes.
+Kubernetes is available in Azure through Azure Kubernetes Service.

-Schedulers Scheduling means to have the capability for an administrator to launch containers in a cluster so that they also provide a user interface.
+Schedulers.
+Scheduling means to have the capability for an administrator to launch containers in a cluster, so schedulers also provide a user interface for doing so.
 A cluster scheduler has several responsibilities: to use the cluster's resources efficiently, to set the constraints provided by the user, to efficiently load-balance containers across nodes or hosts, and to be robust against errors while providing high availability.

 The concepts of a cluster and a scheduler are closely related, so the products provided by different vendors often provide both sets of capabilities.
-Table 4-1 lists the most important platform and software choices you have for clusters and schedulers.
-These clusters are generally offered in public clouds like Azure.
+The section below shows the most important platform and software choices you have for clusters and schedulers.
+These orchestrators are widely offered in public clouds like Azure.